Techie-Kapil/flask-mongodb-app/README.md

 5. Accessing the Application
 Expose the Flask service:

-bash
+sh
 Copy code
 minikube service flask-service
-A URL such as the following will appear:
+You will receive a URL like:

 cpp
 Copy code
 http://127.0.0.1:<port>/
-Access in a browser or using curl.
+Open this in a browser or call using curl.

 6. Testing API
-Root endpoint:

-bash
+Test root:

+sh
 Copy code
 curl http://127.0.0.1:<port>/
-Insert sample data:
+Insert JSON data:

-bash
+sh
 Copy code
 curl -X POST -H "Content-Type: application/json" \
 -d '{"name":"test"}' http://127.0.0.1:<port>/data
-Retrieve data:
+Retrieve stored data:

-bash
+sh
 Copy code
 curl http://127.0.0.1:<port>/data
 7. DNS Resolution in Kubernetes
-Kubernetes automatically assigns DNS names to services using CoreDNS.
+Kubernetes provides internal DNS through CoreDNS.

-DNS format:
+Service DNS format:

 pgsql
 Copy code
 <service-name>.<namespace>.svc.cluster.local
-In this project:
+Example in this project:

 pgsql
 Copy code
+mongo.default.svc.cluster.local
-MongoDB Service DNS: mongo.default.svc.cluster.local Flask connects to MongoDB using only:
+The Flask application connects to MongoDB using only:

 nginx
 Copy code
 mongo
-This ensures reliable communication even when pod IPs change.
+This ensures communication remains valid even if MongoDB Pod IP changes.

 8. Resource Requests and Limits
-Component	CPU Request	CPU Limit	Memory Request	Memory Limit Flask App	0.2	0.5	250Mi	500Mi
+Component	CPU Request	CPU Limit	Memory Request	Memory Limit Flask App	0.2 CPU	0.5 CPU	250Mi	500Mi
-MongoDB	0.2	0.5	250Mi	500Mi
+MongoDB	0.2 CPU	0.5 CPU	250Mi	500Mi

-Requests ensure minimum guaranteed resources.
+Requests guarantee resources for stable performance.
-Limits prevent a container from consuming excessive CPU or memory.
+Limits prevent containers from consuming excessive cluster resources.

 9. Design Choices
-Deployment used for Flask as it is stateless and scalable.

-StatefulSet used for MongoDB because data persistence and stable pod identity are required.

-Persistent Volume Claim ensures MongoDB data is retained across restarts.

-ClusterIP Service restricts MongoDB access within cluster only.

-NodePort Service exposes Flask externally through Minikube.
+Flask is stateless, so it uses a Deployment for scaling.

+MongoDB requires persistent identity, so it uses a StatefulSet.

+Data persistence is ensured using PV and PVC.

+MongoDB Service is ClusterIP for internal-only access.

+Flask Service is NodePort to enable access from Minikube.

-Secrets store database credentials securely.
+Secrets are used to securely manage database credentials.

-HPA used for automatic scaling based on CPU usage.
+HPA is configured to automatically scale Flask based on CPU usage.

 10. Testing Scenarios
-Database Communication:

-Verified by sending POST requests to /data and retrieving data with GET requests.

-Autoscaling Test:

-Continuous curl requests were executed to increase CPU load.
+Database functionality was verified using POST and GET requests on /data.

+Autoscaling load test was performed with continuous curls:

+sh
+Copy code
+while true; do curl http://127.0.0.1:<port>/ > /dev/null; done
+Observed behavior:

-HPA scaled replicas when CPU exceeded 70 percent threshold.
+CPU usage exceeded 70%

+Replicas increased from 2 to higher count

-After stopping load, HPA scaled replicas back down to two.
+After load stopped, replicas returned to minimum of 2

-Observed behavior confirms proper autoscaling and database integration.
+This confirms autoscaling is working correctly.